-The following is a summary of the important terms of the sale agreements under which the trusts will purchase student loans from the depositor, and the purchase agreements under which the depositor will acquire the student loans from SLMA and each other seller.
+The following is a summary of the important terms of the sale agreements under which the trusts will purchase student loans from the depositor, and the purchase agreements under which the depositor will acquire the student loans from the seller specified in the prospectus supplement for your securities.
 We have filed forms of the sale agreement and purchase agreement as exhibits to the registration statement of which this prospectus is a part.
 The summary does not cover every detail of these agreements, and it is subject to all of the provisions of the sale agreements and the purchase agreements.
 We refer to the purchase agreements, the sale agreements, the servicing agreements and the administration agreements collectively as the "transfer and servicing agreements."

-Purchase of Student Loans by the Depositor; Representations and Warranties of the Student Loan Marketing Association and the Other Sellers
+Purchase of Student Loans by the Depositor; Representations and Warranties of the Sellers

-On the closing date, the Student Loan Marketing Association and each other seller will sell to the depositor, without recourse, its entire interest in the student loans and all collections received on and after the cutoff date specified in the prospectus supplement.
+On the closing date, each seller will sell to the depositor, without recourse, its entire interest in the student loans and all collections received on and after the cutoff date specified in the prospectus supplement.
 An exhibit to the purchase agreement will list each student loan.

-In each purchase agreement, SLMA and each other seller will make representations and warranties concerning the student loans.
+In each purchase agreement, each seller will make representations and warranties concerning the student loans being sold by it.
 These include, among other things, that:

-- each student loan is free and clear of all security interests and other encumbrances and no offsets, defenses or counterclaims have been asserted or threatened, - the information provided about the student loans is true and correct as of the cutoff date, - each student loan complies in all material respects with applicable federal and state laws and applicable restrictions imposed by the FFELP or under any guarantee agreement; and - each student loan is guaranteed by the applicable guarantor.
+- each student loan is free and clear of all security interests and other encumbrances and no offsets, defenses or counterclaims have been asserted or threatened. - the information provided about the student loans is true and correct as of the cutoff date, - each student loan complies in all material respects with applicable federal and state laws and applicable restrictions imposed by FFELP or under any guarantee agree ment; and - each student loan is guaranteed by the applicable guarantor.

-Upon discovery of a breach of any representation or warranty that has a materially adverse effect on the depositor, SLMA or the applicable other seller will repurchase the affected student loan unless the breach is cured within the applicable cure period specified in the related prospectus supplement.
+Upon discovery of a breach of any representation or warranty that has a materially adverse effect on the depositor, the applicable seller will repurchase the affected student loan unless the breach is cured within the applicable cure period specified in the related prospectus supplement.
 The purchase amount will be equal to the amount required to prepay in full that student loan including all accrued interest.
 Alternatively, rather than repurchasing the trust student loan, the affected seller may, in its discretion, substitute qualified substitute student loans for that loan.
 In addition, the affected seller will have an obligation to reimburse the depositor:

-- for any shortfall between: - the purchase amount of the qualified substitute student loans; - the purchase amount of the trust student loans being replaced; and
+- for any shortfall between: - the purchase amount of the qualified substitute student loans;

-• for any accrued interest amounts not guaranteed by, or that are required to be refunded to, a guarantor and any interest subsidy payments or special allowance payments lost as a result of the breach.
+- the purchase amount of the trust student loans being replaced; and - for any accrued interest amounts not guaranteed by, or that are required to be refunded to, a guarantor and any interest subsidy payments or special allowance payments lost as a result of the breach.

-The repurchase or substitution and reimbursement obligations of SLMA and each other seller constitute the sole remedy available to the depositor for any uncured breach.
+The repurchase or substitution and reimbursement obligations of each seller constitute the sole remedy available to the depositor for any uncured breach.
 A seller's repurchase or substitution and reimbursement obligations are contractual obligations that the depositor or trust may enforce against the seller, but the breach of these obligations will not constitute an event of default under the indenture.
 In cases where the obligations the trust is seeking to enforce are based on a violation of the Higher Education Act, a finding by the Department of Education that the Higher Education Act was violated may be required prior to the trust being able to enforce the agreement.